Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 Note that the other options of the base class are not supported here and will have no effect.

 <b>History support</b> allows tracking modification of the input shape in terms of Modified, IsDeleted and Generated.
-By default, the history is collected, but it is possible to disable it using the method *TrackHistory(false)*.
+By default, the history is collected, but it is possible to disable it using the method *SetToFillHistory(false)*.
 On the low-level the history information is collected by the history tool *BRepTools_History*, which can be accessed through the method *BOPAlgo_RemoveFeatures::History()*.

 <b>Error/Warning reporting system</b> allows obtaining the extended overview of the Errors/Warnings occurred during the operation.
 As soon as any error appears, the algorithm stops working.
 The warnings allow continuing the job and informing the user that something went wrong.
 The algorithm returns the following errors/warnings: